 My Favorite Deviled Eggs

-To make deviled eggs (I have a basic recipe I use and then some favorite variations), I carefully scoop out the yolks and mash the yolks with mayonnaise, apple cider vinegar, a bit of sugar, and then add a bit of fresh dill, salt and pepper - and scoop the mixture into the halved whites with a small ice cream scoop then arrange them on a pretty deviled egg plate
+To make deviled eggs (I have a basic recipe I use and then add random stuff depending on what I have on hand!), I carefully scoop out the yolks and mash the yolks with mayonnaise, apple cider vinegar, a bit of sugar, and then add a bit of fresh dill, salt and pepper - and scoop the mixture into the halved whites with a small ice cream scoop then arrange them on a pretty deviled egg plate

 My Favorite Egg Salad

-If you want to make egg salad, just mash up the eggs in a bowl once you've peeled them with a pastry cutter and add some chopped onion, chives, fresh chopped herbs (I love dill or tarragon), mayonnaise (homemade if possible!), salt and pepper to taste.
+If you want to make egg salad, just peel the eggs, then mash them in a bowl with a pastry cutter or fork and add some chopped onion, chives, fresh chopped herbs (I love dill or tarragon), mayonnaise (homemade if possible!), salt and pepper to taste.